Blob algebra approach to modular representation theory: Proof of blob vs Soergel conjecture for .

 \subsection{Degree-zero subalgebra of $\gblobldos$}

 Let $\lamn\in \ocmpardos$.
 The Pascal triangle also provides us an easy way to compute the degree of the standard tableaux with residue sequence $\bi^{\lamn}$.
 Let $\tg$ be a standard tableau with $n$ boxes such that $\bi^\tg=\bi^{\lamn}$.
-We define $\delta(\tg )=1$ (resp. $\delta(\tg )=0$) if the straight line completing $p_\tg$ after the wall to wall steps points towards (resp. against) the symmetry edge of the Pascal triangle.
+We define $\delta(\tg )=1$ (resp. $\delta(\tg )=0$) if the straight line completing $p_\tg$ after the wall to wall steps points towards (resp. away from) the symmetry axis of the Pascal triangle.
 We also define $w(\tg)$ as the number of wall to wall steps in $p_\tg$ crossing through the fundamental alcove.
-It was proved in \cite[Lemma 4.9]{plaza2013graded} the equality
+It was proved in \cite[Lemma 4.9]{plaza2013graded} that

 Consequently, $\deg (\tg) \geq 0$, for each $\tg$ with $\bi^\tg=\bi^{\lamn}$.
 An immediate consequence of this fact is the following \begin{lem} Let $\lamn\in \ocmpardos$ be regular.
 Then the algebra $\gblobldos $ is positively graded. \end{lem}